RaniaEG/DapperMariaDBDemo/README.md

 # Add a few packages to the solution of the application to enable using Dapper and handle the connection to the database.
 Right-click on the solution>Manage NuGet Packages for Solution>Browse Tab.
 Here, there are three important packages to search for and install: "Dapper" and "MySqlConnector".
+# Create "PersonRepository" class:
+Navigate to "Models" folder in the Solution Explorer.
+Right-click on the "Models" folder>Add>New Item>select "Class" and name it "PersonRepository.cs" In tis class, you establish the connection with the database and create GetAll and insert methods to interact with the database and its table.

 # Navigate to "HomeController" in the Solution Explorer:
 Right-click on “Controllers” folder>Add>Controller>name it "BillingController.cs".
 This controller will interact with the “BillingContext” to insert and display data.